Your Privacy Is Important To Us

 Your microphone detects your voice or instrument, and then converts that sound into an electrical signal.
 That signal is then interpreted by our tool and the frequency of that sound is deciphered and displayed along with the corresponding musical note.

 *As mentioned previously, everything that happens is occurring in your computer, meaning no information is being sent over to our servers.*

-For tuning a guitar, here is a list of the notes and frequencies for each string starting with the thickest string to the thinnest.
+For tuning a guitar you can use this list of the notes and frequencies for each string - starting with the thickest string to the thinnest.

 - E (E2) - 82 Hz